horrorho/LiquidDonkey/README.md

 **This tool is for educational purposes only.
 Make sure it's not illegal in your country before use.**
 ### Why LiquidDonkey?
 - Speed.
 Python crytographical functions may bottleneck backups with slow staggered downloads.
 - Multi-threading.
 More consistent bandwidth utilization.
-Optimized for smaller file groups across multiple threads.
 - Tolerance.
 Options for persistent retrieval algorithms, tested over a lamentable Wi-Fi connection.
 - Resume backups.
 Interrupted downloads to the same folder continue where they left off, unless specified otherwise.
 - Filtering.
 More options to download the files you want to.